 So a higher mean expected return while minimizing risk or minimizing the distribution of terminal wealth or you know, the, the money that they have at the end or that they use to fund whatever their financial liabilities are.
-And so financial professionals, they call that set of preferences mean variance optimization, right?
-You’re trying to maximize your mean they expect will return while minimizing your expected risk, your volatility, which then leads volatility directly impacts the dispersion of terminal outcomes.
+And so financial professionals, they call that set of preferences Mean Variance Optimization, right?
+You’re trying to maximize your mean expected return while minimizing your expected risk, your volatility, which then leads, volatility directly impacts the dispersion of terminal outcomes.
 Right?
-So this is mean variance optimization, and we’re going to actually make, another assumption as well.
+So this is Mean Variance Optimization, and we’re going to actually make, another assumption as well.

-And that is that typically the reason why investors to fall to these heuristic methods of portfolio construction is because they want to avoid having to make active views about the investments under consideration and their portfolio, right?
-They, they sort of intuitively understand or have been taught to believe, that is really hard to estimate relative returns.
-It’s hard to estimate risks, hard to estimate correlations, and so they want to construct portfolios in ways that they think obviate that necessity to express those, those active views.
+And that is that typically the reason why investors default to these heuristic methods of portfolio construction is because they want to avoid having to make active views about the investments under consideration in their portfolio, right?
+They, they sort of intuitively understand or have been taught to believe, that it’s really hard to estimate relative returns.
+It’s hard to estimate risks, hard to estimate correlations, and so they want to construct portfolios in ways that they think obviate that necessity to express those active views.
 Right?

-So, so to two basic assumptions.
-Number one, people are mean variants optimizers, they want maximum return for minimum risk and secondly they want to minimize the degree to which they’ve got to calculate or be precise about the active relative views on returns or risks or correlations in the portfolio.
-So if we can kinda start at that baseline then I think there’s a really neat arch of conversation that builds on that.
+So, so two basic assumptions.
+Number one, people are mean variance optimizers, they want maximum return for minimum risk and secondly they want to minimize the degree to which they’ve got to calculate or be precise about the active relative views on returns or risks or correlations in the portfolio.
+So if we can kinda start at that baseline then I think there’s a really neat arc of conversation that builds on that.

 And it’s, its portfolio everyone could hold?